Degree (angle): Alternative units

 In most mathematical work beyond practical geometry, angles are typically measured in radians rather than degrees.
 This is for a variety of reasons; for example, the trigonometric functions have simpler and more "natural" properties when their arguments are expressed in radians.
 These considerations outweigh the convenient divisibility of the number 360.
 One complete turn (360°) is equal to 2π radians, so 180° is equal to π radians, or equivalently, the degree is a mathematical constant: 1° = π/180.

-The turn (corresponding to a cycle or revolution) is used in technology and science.
-One turn is equal to 360°.
+One turn (corresponding to a cycle or revolution) is equal to 360°.

 With the invention of the metric system, based on powers of ten, there was an attempt to replace degrees by decimal "degrees" in France and nearby countries, where the number in a right angle is equal to 100 gon with 400 gon in a full circle (1° = 10/9 gon).
 This was called grade (nouveau) or grad.
 Due to confusion with the existing term grad(e) in some northern European countries (meaning a standard degree, 1/360 of a turn), the new unit was called Neugrad in German (whereas the "old" degree was referred to as Altgrad), likewise nygrad in Danish, Swedish and Norwegian (also gradian), and nýgráða in Icelandic.
 To end the confusion, the name gon was later adopted for the new unit.
 Although this idea of metrification was abandoned by Napoleon, grades continued to be used in several fields and many scientific calculators support them.
 Decigrades (1/4,000) were used with French artillery sights in World War I.

 An angular mil, which is most used in military applications, has at least three specific variants, ranging from 1/6,400 to 1/6,000.
 It is approximately equal to one milliradian (c.
 1/6,283).
 A mil measuring 1/6,000 of a revolution originated in the imperial Russian army, where an equilateral chord was divided into tenths to give a circle of 600 units.
 This may be seen on a lining plane (an early device for aiming indirect fire artillery) dating from about 1900 in the St. Petersburg Museum of Artillery.